9.2 Dot Products and Projections

 are orthogonal, we write ![]()

 Note there is no `zero product property’ for the dot product.
-As with the vectors in number 2 above, it is quite possible to have but neither
+As with the vectors in number 2 above, it is quite possible to have

 nor